vuberezin/Parted-Explorer-Create-Delete-Resize-Partitions/README.md

 # Parted Explorer: Create/Delete/Resize partitions in Linux
-a simple program that uses the Qt-5.15 framework and Libparted for disk operations
+a program with a simple user interface that uses the Qt-5.15 framework and Libparted for disk operations